fbroen/files_trackdownloads/README.md

-# Activities for shared file downloads, visible to all admins - compatbile for NC 28
+# Activities for shared file downloads, visible to all admins - Release for NC 28

 Creates activities (visible to any administrator) for downloads of files that were shared with other users or a group.
 This app is based on the [Download Activity](https://github.com/nextcloud/files_downloadactivity) app by Joas Schilling.
 The main difference between both apps is that this app reports the activities to all users with administrative rights while the app of Joas Schilling reports the activities only to the user who shared the file.